zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Use Anonymous Bind:_ Some customers do now allow username/password connections to their backend server.
 Enable this option if this applies to your organization.

 * _Bind DN:_ This contains the username to connect to the backend server.
+You need to use full DN here.
+As for example, _cn=gluu,dc=company,dc=org_

 * _Use SSL:_ Use this feature if the backend server allows SSL connectivity.